baobabsoluciones/mango/docs/source/genetic/introduction.rst

     Höschel, K.; Lakshminarayanan, V. Genetic algorithms for lens design: A review.
 J. Opt.
 2018, 48, 134–144.

 As it can be seen all genetic algorithms start from a similar point in which we need to generate an initial random population of solutions (individuals).
-This population is then evaluated and their fittness is calculated to see how they adapt to the problem that we are trying to solve.
+This population is then evaluated and their fitness is calculated to see how they adapt to the problem that we are trying to solve.
 The quality of this initial population will determine the convergence progress of the population and have a crucial impact on the initial phases of exploration done by the algorithm.

 After this the genetic algorithm starts iterating and repeating the following steps or genetic operators.